oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 time to finish.
 The open gamut view takes extra time.

 VRML file are selectable alone.
 ICC Examin will not accept mixing with other files.
-The VRML gamut hull's from ArgyllCMS are the only knoen supported ones.
+The VRML gamut hull's from ArgyllCMS are the only known supported ones.

 ICC profiles can be loaded many for gamut comparisions.
 A named colour